Ōtari-Wilton's Bush: Collections

-The plants are arranged in distinct collections, including an alpine garden, a fernery, hebe and flax cultivars, a large rock garden, grass and sedge species, and a coastal garden.
-A detailed and interactive online map of the gardens published by the Wellington City Council provides the location of each collection, and a list of the plants that can be found in that section of the gardens.
+The plants are arranged in distinct collections, including an alpine garden, a fernery, a conifer grove, a rock garden, a ponga grove, grass and sedge garden, a kowhai garden, an offshore islands garden and a Wellington coastal garden.
+An interactive online map of the gardens published by the Wellington City Council provides the location of each collection, and links to a list of the plants that can be found in that section of the gardens.